bahodge/candlekeep-mysteries/asdf.md

 Halfway up the mountain, there is a tunnel we will have to pass through.
 Beyond the tunnel is a forest and temple to the dwarven gods.

 At the top of the mountain is a frozen lake where we will presumable find the Dragon.

+---
+We arrive at the foot of the mountain

+We see that this is the domain of the dragon.
+There is a glacial gloom obscuring the area.
+We see a switchback path going up the mountain.